open-fantasy-league/fantasy-api-client/README.md

 - Use nicks.
 Atm bot always uses `author.name` but if people have nick set might be confusing.
 `author.nick` unforunately doesnt default to `name`, reutrns `None` if not set so cbf to deal with now.
 - properly seperate handler async from bot async - [this](https://github.com/Rapptz/discord.py/blob/master/examples/background_task.py) might be releavnt (or relavant for something else anyway)
+- use discord embeds for the info channels
+- think of somethin gnicer than ascii tables for the leaderboards
+- control what commands usable in which channels, eg. only draft related commands in draft channel (so help) not full of irrelavant stuff